remyguts/weatherdashboard/README.md

 ## Introduction

 This application was created to make it easier to find current weather conditions and the future weather outlook for multiple cities.
-As people on the go, we depend on weather and satellite technology to keep us one step ahead of the curve.
+As people on the go, we depend on doppler and satellite technology to keep us one step ahead of the curve, and through this application, you can have direct access to real-time weather analytics.

 ## User Story as Provided